IIE-LibD/libd/liblist/README.md

 README
 ------
-## Ground Truth
+## Libraries list
-This sub-directory matches the Section IV-C of the corresponding paper.
+This sub-directory matches the Section IV-A of the corresponding paper.
-"groundtruth.txt" is the libraries that we extracted from the 1000 sample apps manually.
-Folder "/libD" contains the total libraries that LibD has found in the 1,000 samples and comparison result with the groundtruth.
-Folder "/libRadar" contains the total libraries that LibRadar has found in the 1,000 samples and the comparison result with the groundtruth.
+It contains the libraries list of different thresholds which variant from 10 to 50.
+In the sub-folder of "manuallyappraoch", we list the 72 libraries in the whitelist of Chen's research in "Achieving Accuracy and Scalability Simultaneously in Detecting Application Clones on Android Markets".